apify/actor-whitepaper/README.md

 ### Charging money

+TODO(@jancurn): Move the `Actor.charge()` to ideas, to keep this simple.
+  Mention just basic monetization in non-API section.

 **STATUS: This feature is not implemented yet.**

 To run an actor on the Apify platform, the user might need